Skip to main content

 Will Canada know about my UK driving conviction (drink driving)?+

-UK road traffic convictions — including drink driving — may be visible through Five Eyes information sharing.
+UK road traffic convictions, including drink driving, may be visible through Five Eyes information sharing.
 The Canadian Criminal Code equivalent and its classification (serious vs non-serious) depends on the specific offence.
 Do not assume road traffic convictions are invisible or minor in the Canadian immigration context.
-Get your Admissibility Report for a personalized equivalency analysis.
+Get your Admissibility Breakdown for a detailed equivalency analysis.

 An absolute discharge in the UK typically means no conviction was recorded.
 If no conviction exists on your criminal record, there is generally no criminal inadmissibility to Canada.
 However, the specific circumstances matter and you should verify your UK record status before travelling.